org-roam/org-roam/doc/templating.md

 extent, extending its syntax.
 To first understand how org-roam's templating system works, it may be useful to look into org-capture.

+Org-roam's templates can be customized by modifying the variable `org-roam-capture-templates`.

 ## Org-roam Templates

 The org-roam capture template extends org-capture's template with 2